Enable Greater Payment System Security with a Next-Gen Switch Provider

 Consumers want to feel confident about the security of their financial data when they make a payment transaction.
-With high-profile security hacks making the news on a fairly regular basis, consumers want to know that the businesses they trust with their business have robust payment system security.
+With high-profile security hacks making the news fairly regularly, consumers want to know that the businesses they trust with their business have robust payment system security.

-According to the Nilson Report, credit card fraud losses reached 28.58 billion worldwide in 2020, and this number is only growing.
-By 2030, when total payment card volume is expected to reach 79.14 trillion, it is projected that fraud losses will reach 49.32 billion.
-The United States also continues to account for a greater percentage of global card fraud than total card volume.
+According to the Nilson Report, credit card fraud losses reached 28.58 billion worldwide in 2020, which is only growing.
+By 2030, when total payment card volume is expected to reach 79.14 trillion, fraud losses are projected to reach 49.32 billion.
+The United States also accounts for a greater percentage of global card fraud than total card volume.
 While accounting for only 22 percent of global card volume in 2020, the United States accounts for 36 percent of card fraud.

 What are ways to enhance payment system security?